Nirmal785/TON-MathLib-median/README.md

 Repo Rules:

-1- Anyone can only make 1 PR.
+1- You can only make 1 PR.
 If you want to do more, [message me](http://t.me/alirezatabatabaeian).

 2- Your PRs must include your Telegram ID like below:

 Telegram - [https://t.me/alirezatabatabaeian](https://t.me/alirezatabatabaeian)

+3- You can re-solve the solved issues but the our priority is the unsolved functions.

 Hacktonberfest Rules: [https://github.com/alefmanvladimir/HACK-TON-BERFEST-2023](https://github.com/alefmanvladimir/HACK-TON-BERFEST-2023)